-NHS Community Pharmacies are a great place for patients to receive stop smoking advice.
-Through this pilot, hospitals will test the referral of patients to community pharmacy to continue the stop smoking journey they started in hospital.
+NHS community pharmacies are a great place for patients to receive stop smoking advice and support.
+Through this service hospitals can refer patients to community pharmacy to continue the stop smoking journey they started in hospital.

-- support patients who started a stop smoking programme in hospital to continue their journey in community pharmacy upon discharge
+- supports patients who started a stop smoking programme in hospital to continue their journey in community pharmacy upon discharge

 Smoking cessation and why it’s important

 The NHS Long Term Plan focuses on the importance of preventing avoidable illness and more active management of the health of the population.
 Smoking cessation is specifically identified as a key service that can improve the prevention of avoidable illness.
 The Long Term Plan suggests that existing smoking cessation services can be expanded to further support patients who are looking to quit smoking, as well as those affected by second-hand smoke.

 Smoking is one of the biggest avoidable causes of disease and premature death in the United Kingdom (Allender, 2009), and smoking-related illness puts a considerable strain on NHS resources.
 In 2015-16 there were 474,000 hospital admissions and 79,000 deaths caused by smoking, which cost the NHS £2.5 billion (NICE guideline NG92).

 This service is a branch of the wider aim of supporting hospital patients to continue their stop smoking efforts after discharge, which is expected to increase one-year quit rates by 11% and, when implemented, is expected to save the NHS £85 million in healthcare resource use within one year (Mullen, 2010; Royal College of Physicians, 2018).

 Bridging the gap between secondary care smoking cessation services and those based in community pharmacy provides further support to the stop smoking campaign across the UK at a time when there is an increased need for patients to quit to protect their health.